George Seldes: Death and legacy

 According to journalist Randolph T. Holhut, when he met Seldes in 1992, the latter had suffered a stroke "a couple of years earlier", which had "slowed him somewhat", had good memory of the past but not the present, required round-the-clock care and was unable to walk alone, "tired easily and [...] spent much of each day sleeping", and still could see but not hear.

-Seldes died on July 2, 1995, in Windsor, Vermont.
-He was 104.
+Seldes died on July 2, 1995, in Windsor, Vermont, at 104.
 A delegation of journalists attended the memorial service at his home in Hartland Four Corners, Vermont, read from his books and watched an excerpt from Tell the Truth and Run: George Seldes and the American Press, a documentary in progress.

 The documentary was produced and directed by Rick Goldsmith and premiered the following year, in 1996.
 It covered Seldes's life and career, and revived the life and work of a man who for four decades had been largely forgotten.
 The film looked at Seldes's life and work, especially the theme of censorship and suppression in America's news media.
 It was nominated for an Academy Award for Best Documentary Feature, and received many other accolades, including the John O'Connor Film Award from the American Historical Association.

 Critical reception

 Seldes had both staunch admirers and strong critics.
 Some of his contemporaries and later historians have judged much of his work harshly.
 One critic thought I. F. Stone "was light years beyond Seldes."
 Others cited his political bias and preconceptions.
 A study of the Dies Committee said that Seldes's account in Witch Hunt suffered from his view that everything the Committee did was wrong.
 Another warned that The Catholic Crisis "should be read with great caution in view of the author's latent anti-Catholic and pro-Communist bias."
 Another cited Seldes as a writer with "an agenda."
 Still another evaluated Iron, Blood, and Profits as "less sober" than other works on the subject of international arms dealing.
 Of his biography of Mussolini, another wrote: "many of his sources were unreliable and his book was almost devoid of logical order."
 A more appreciative assessment said Freedom of the Press was "one-sided, but well deserves careful reading."
 Summing up Seldes's work, another wrote that "until 1947 [Seldes] followed the Stalinist line so closely that any author must use him with the utmost care."

 A. J. Liebling said on him, "[George Seldes is] about as subtle as a house falling in.
 He makes too much of the failure of newspapers to print exactly what George Seldes would have printed if he were the managing editor.
 But he is a useful citizen.
-In fact is a fine little gadfly, representing an enormous effort for one man and his wife".
+'In Fact' is a fine little gadfly, representing an enormous effort for one man and his wife".